Redemption movement: Purported redemption methods

-When participants find themselves worse off after following the procedures, they are often told that they have followed them incorrectly.
+Promoters may suggest that others have had great success in eliminating their debts through these methods, and put the blame on participants when they do not get the same results.

 Official responses

 The United States government has successfully prosecuted and convicted a number of redemption scheme participants.
 The convictions include forgery, providing false information, passing fictitious financial instruments, defrauding the United States, counterfeiting, impeding administration, filing false tax returns, money laundering and wire fraud.

 Aside from the risk of criminal charges, redemption processes also fail to discharge debts.
 In a frequently cited 2007 foreclosure case, a debtor attempted to pay her home mortgage with a redemption "bill of exchange" at the suggestion of promoter Barton Buhtz.
 A United States District Court concluded that "the legal authorities Plaintiff cites and the facts she alleges suggest that she did not tender payment, but rather a worthless piece of paper.
 Other courts addressing claims nearly identical to Plaintiff's have found likewise."

 To caution people away from redemption schemes, several U.S. agencies have issued warnings against them.
 Both the Federal Bureau of Investigation (FBI) and the TreasuryDirect web site have posted statements that redemption schemes are fraudulent.
 The Inspector General of the Treasury, the Federal Trade Commission, and various Federal Reserve Banks have warned that the Treasury and the Federal Reserve Banks do not maintain draft accounts for individuals and will not honor any individual drafts.

-The IRS has announced that attributing tax liability to a "straw man" is a frivolous position that can result in a $5,000 administrative penalty.
+The IRS has announced that attributing tax liability to a "strawman" is a frivolous position that can result in a $5,000 administrative penalty.
 It included the Form 1099-OID variation of the redemption scheme in its "Dirty Dozen" list of prominent tax scams every year from 2009 to 2019.
 The Comptroller of the Currency has noted that, in addition to being fraudulent and ineffective, redemption schemes can be used for identity theft.
 Outside the United States, the Reserve Bank of New Zealand responded to a 2017 information request by stating that birth certificates are not investment securities and that redemption processes are scams.